Thank you for your interest in Hot Off The Chess — welcome!

 What really excites me about our wonderful game, is the psychology of competition — the battle of minds.
 Nerves, ego, pride, rivalry, pressure, fatigue, are just a few considerations that are often going on around the board.
 These aspects can play just as big a part in a game as the moves — and sometimes even more so!

-I like to take a look at this along with detailed analysis of games.
-My analysis tends to be from my own brain … such as it is.
-I like to give my own thoughts, interpretations and opinions and I use chess engines very sparingly.
+Here on the blog, I look at this along with the analysis of games, either in part or full.
+Again, though, my analysis tends to be from a human’s perspective.
+I don’t use engines much.
+Instead, I like to use my own brain … such as it is … and give my own thoughts, interpretations and opinions.
 Humans being humans, this means that you will disagree with me at times and that I will miss stuff and mess up here and there.
-I’m hoping that you will keep me honest and use the comments section to let me know!
+Feel free to use the comments section and let me know!

 Along with chess tournaments and other topical blog pieces, there will be classic games and other material that I hope you will find interesting.
 My aim is to turn the blog into an enjoyable and reliable place for you to include among your chess stops.